Interview – Cathy Podewell

 TNT

 Cathy Podewell – Oh my gosh, it was crazy!
 I hadn’t seen the movie since the screening in ’88.
 (Laughs) We got together for a midnight screening here in Hollywood 5-6 years ago, it was just crazy to watch this movie 25 years later.
-The oddest thing was my with 24 year old daughter, I never really thought we looked alike.
+The oddest thing was my 24-year-old daughter, I never really thought we looked alike.
 People can tell you are mother and daughter, but as I watch the movie, I was freaking out because I kept seeing certain expressions I had that looked like her.
 I never made that connection until the screening.
 It’s so funny.

 CrypticRock.com – That is wild.
 Last question for you.
-If you are a fan of Horror genre, do you have any favorites?
+If you are a fan of the Horror genre, do you have any favorites?

 Cathy Podewell – Yes, of course, when Halloween (1978) came out I was probably in my early teens, probably a sophomore in high school.
-My best friend’s sister came home from movies with her boyfriend and she gave us a blow by blow of the movie.
+My best friend’s sister came home from movies with her boyfriend and she gave us a blow-by-blow of the movie.
 I don’t think I was ever so scared in my life.
-I was a Horror film lover, but just kind of got out of it.
+I was a Horror film lover, but I just kind of got out of it.
 I haven’t seen all the new stuff.
 I rarely got to the movies, but when I did, it wasn’t the Horror genre.
 I am a fan though!

 Compass International Pictures